billaking/obsidian-wp-publisher/README.md

-# WordPress Publisher for Obsidian
+# WordPress Publisher for notes

-Publish your Obsidian notes directly to WordPress as posts or pages.
+Publish your notes directly to WordPress as posts or pages.

 ## Features